 TL;DR

-Temporary email and ProtonMail are both used by privacy-conscious people, but they are fundamentally different tools solving different problems....
+Temporary email and ProtonMail are both used by privacy-conscious people.
+They are different tools solving different problems.
+ProtonMail is a...

 Aspect